View PDF here.

 - Evaluate academic debate skills as part of Qualitative Assessment

-- Design, deliver, and compile program survey data.
+- Design, deliver, and compile weekly/year-end program survey

-- Representing Chicago Debates in the community, including:
+- Represent Chicago Debates in the community, including:

 - Preparing and delivering debate events held by sponsors at law firms or corporations, representing our organization well at these events.

 - Assist in the preparation and delivery of special debate events, public events and fundraisers, conferences, etc.